me3zaAKAgoat/42cursus/README.md

 - Assignement is done either using := or =.
 - Variable calling is done either using \$\{\} or \$\(\).
 - Make has a huge list of implicit rules that will run by default unless you override them.
+- ar is a progarm that makes static libraries out of object files
+  - the -c option tells ar to create the library if it dosen't already exist.
+  - the -r option replaces older object files with newer object files.
+  - the -s option calls ranlib.
+  - ranlib generates an index file within the archive which identifies the symbols (functions and variables) with the object files defining them that exist within the archive.
+  - indexing makes linking significantlly faster by allowing routines to call each other without regard to the placement, meaning that the linker only has to look for definitions of symbols from the index and wouldn't have to read every object file in the archive to resolve a symbol.
 ## **Keywords**

 - the **restrict** keyword is a promise from the programmer to the compiler that indicates that no pointer other than restricted pointer will be used to access the object to which it points to.
 (It is used so that the compiler can max out optimization and not worry about pointer overlap, [Reference](https://en.wikipedia.org/wiki/Restrict).)